This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 Expense.
 Yes, I said it.
 It’s expensive to feed and clothe all these people.
 Not that I want it any other way, but I do have to be purposeful in my spending to make sure everything is covered.

 Sleep.
-While it’s one of my favorite things Julie Andrews sang about, I don’t get a whole lot of it.
-Someone is inevitably going to get up during the night, often more than one somebody, more than one time.
+While it’s one of my favorite things, I don’t get a whole lot of it.
+Someone is inevitably going to get up during the night, often more than one somebody, more than one time with some exciting sleepwalking adventure, a scary dream, or a wet bed.

 Space.
 We all have to share bedrooms, but that’s okay.
 It teaches my kids that they can’t shut people out when they are upset with them.